cyrus-and/cyrus-and.github.io/advisories/_posts/2019-08-12-vesta-control-panel-0.9.8-24-privilege-escalation-in-the-password-reset-form.md

 This coupled with the legitimate ability of registered users to upload files in certain locations on the server grants an attacker the ability to perform privilege escalation from a registered user to `root` by simply requesting a password reset.

-This possibly impacts the [HestiaCP](https://www.hestiacp.com/) project too as it is a fork of VestaCP.
+[HestiaCP](https://www.hestiacp.com/) (an actively maintained fork of VestaCP) version 1.0.4 is also vulnerable but a fix has been promptly deployed in version 1.0.5.

 ## Details